PINTO0309/Keras-OneClassAnomalyDetection/README.md

 His articles that were supposed to be used practically, not limited to logic alone, are wonderful.
 However, I don't have the skills to read papers, nor do I have skills to read mathematical expressions.
 I only want to verify the effectiveness of his wonderful article content in a practical range.
-However, to be honest, I am not engaged in the work of making a program.
+To be honest, I am not engaged in the work of making a program.

 # Environment (example)
 1. Ubuntu 16.04